AIMS-Ghana/python-course/_days/03_plotting.md

 Using the shapes for which you implemented geometric formulae, create functions that draw those shapes using turtles.

-Then, create functions which will plot curves for their properties by varying one dimension.
+Also create functions which will plot curves for their properties by varying one dimension.

 For the twist points:

- - use your shape-turtle functions (possibly with some modification) to draw several shapes with the same area, but different perimeters.
+ - use your shape-turtle functions (possibly with some modification) to draw a single plot with several different shapes of the same area.
+Vary the color of those shapes according to their relative perimeters.
  - for shapes or solids that have multiple dimensions, find a way to capture the effects of varying both